Struct libloading::os::unix::Library [−][src]

 Locations where library is searched for is platform specific and can’t be adjusted portably.

-Corresponds to dlopen(filename, RTLD_NOW)
+Corresponds to dlopen(filename, RTLD_NOW).

 Load the dynamic libraries linked into main program.